-This intense blue gemstone material usually referred to as just Lapis is found in the Badakhshan Province of Afghanistan.
+This intense blue semiprecious gemstone material usually referred to as just Lapis is found only at the famous Lapis mines at Sar-e-Sang in the Badakhshan Province of Afghanistan.
+These mines have been operating for over 7000 years!

 Unfortunately Lapis is commonly dyed and the dye can fade.
 Our Lapis cabochons are natural and NOT dyed.